 Company Artist Samuel Opsal started dancing at the age of 16 in Pullman, WA.
 In 2014 he received a BFA in Dance from Cornish College of the Arts, graduating magna cum laude.
 While attending Cornish he was granted multiple awards for academic and artistic achievement.
 After college Samuel worked with Iyun Harrison’s Ashani Dances in Seattle and then moved to Pittsburgh to train in Pittsburgh Ballet Theatre’s Graduate Program.
 His performances include PBT’s Le Corsaire, Sleeping Beauty, and La Bayadere.
 As a guest artist he has performed principal roles in Giselle, Firebird, and Swan Lake.
 In 2015 he also had the opportunity to choreograph a duet that was performed by PBT’s ensemble group.
 Samuel joined Ballet 5:8 in 2016.

 Senior Apprentice Laura Peterman was born in Atlanta, Georgia, and raised in Ontario, Canada.
 She began ballet in Canada at age five with Catherine Kourkounakis, whom she trained with for ten years.
 While in Canada she also trained with Jeannette Lajeunesse Zingg, co-director of Opera Atelier and the School of Atelier Ballet, and performed in the National Ballet of Canada's Nutcracker.
 In high school Laura moved to Pittsburgh, PA to train at the Pittsburgh Ballet Theatre School.
 During high school, she attended summer intensives at Boston Ballet, Pittsburgh Ballet Theatre, and the Joffrey Academy of Dance, Chicago.
 After graduating high school, Laura moved to Chicago to join Ballet 5:8 as a trainee for their 2015/16 season, where she had the opportunity to dance roles in Four Seasons of the Soul, Mi Familia, Interplay, Eden, and Belteshazzar.
-This will be Laura's second season dancing with the company, she also teaches at Ballet 5:8 School of the Arts.
+This will be Laura's third season dancing with the company, she also teaches at Ballet 5:8 School of the Arts.